MiDataInt/mdi-apps-framework/shiny/shared/static/launch-page.md

 * An **comma-delimited data table**, ending in **\<appName\>.data.csv**

+Alternatively, click here to use the
+<a id="launchPipelineRunner" href="#" class="action-button shiny-bound-input">Pipeline Runner</a>
+app.

 Or, use the list below to return to a recently bookmarked state.